As seen in the Tried & True Fall 2020 issue

-Coronavirus, shifts in climate, and trade disruptions have not steered clear of agriculture.
+Coronavirus, shifts in climate and trade disruptions have not steered clear of agriculture.
 There is increased uncertainty for many who need to make day-to-day business decisions based on here and now facts without a direct link to future events.
 Farmers and laborers rank number one in stress-related illnesses that cause death such as heart disease, hypertension, and nervous disorders.
-1-in-4 farmers reported turning to opioids without a prescription, abusing prescription narcotics, or labeled themselves as addicted to painkillers.
+One in four farmers reported turning to opioids without a prescription, abusing prescription narcotics or labeled themselves as addicted to painkillers.
 These statistics may not be surprising when considering what many growers contend with on the job.
-Worn machinery, making payroll, and staying technologically current in rural areas meet the human being with personal concerns.
+Worn machinery, making payroll and staying technologically current in rural areas meet the human being with personal concerns.
 Without a healthy outlet for stress and anxiety, problems can multiply like rabbits.

 To say that many factors weigh heavily on the shoulders of those in our line of work—like our Fratco employees, partners and their customers—is an understatement.
 Life is an equal opportunity stress-provider.
 However, there are ways to manage pressures when professional and personal headaches grow, and it all begins with awareness.

 STRESS AND THE INDUSTRY